How do I configure my Amazon RDS for Oracle instance to send emails?

 Short description

-To configure your DB instance to send emails, do the following:
+To configure your DB instance to send emails, complete the following steps:

 - Upload the wallet to an Amazon Simple Storage Service (Amazon S3) bucket.

-- Download the wallet from the Amazon S3 bucket to the RDS server using S3 integration.
+- Use Amazon S3 integration to download the wallet from the Amazon S3 bucket to the Amazon RDS server.

-- Grant the required privileges to the user (if the user is a non-master user), and create the required access control lists (ACLs).
+- For non-primary users, grant the required permissions to the users, and then create the required network access control lists (network ACLs).

 Resolution

-For instructions, see How do I set up and connect to SMTP using Amazon SES?
+For instructions on how to use Amazon SES to set up an SMTP mail server, see How do I set up and connect to SMTP using Amazon SES?

-2. Install the Oracle Client that preferably has the same version as that of the Amazon RDS instance.
-In this article, Oracle version 19c is used.
-You can download the Oracle 19c client, see Oracle Database 19c (19.3).
-This version also comes with the orapki utility.
+Note: It's a best practice to use a client that has the same version as your DB instance.
+In this resolution, Oracle version 19c is used.
+To download this client, see Oracle Database 19c (19.3) on the Oracle website.
+This version comes with the orapki utility. -

-4. Allow connection on the database port in the RDS security group from the EC2 instance.
-If both instances use the same VPC, then allow the connection via their private IP addresses.
+From the EC2 instance, allow the connection on the database port in the Amazon RDS security group.
+If the DB instance and EC2 instance use the same VPC, then use their private IP addresses to allow the connection.

-6. Run the following command to download the AmazonRootCA1 certificate.
+Run the following command to download the AmazonRootCA1 certificate:

 wget https://www.amazontrust.com/repository/AmazonRootCA1.pem